 I am terribly humbled by the fact that my own community, the Baweans, recognise my work.
 (The other Malay main ethnic groups in Singapore are the Javanese and Bugis).
 It's overwhelming to know that people out there connect with what I'm doing professionally.

 This award just not about me, it's about the brave elders in my family who uprooted and left their homeland.
 I dedicate this award to these pioneers without whom, Singapore would be a different place.
-Truthfully, along with the other accolades in television and still-fledgling film work, I have never envisioned that I would be a Model Bawean (or receive an award of this stature).
+Truthfully, along with the other accolades in television and still-fledgling film work, I have never envisioned that I would be a Exemplary Bawean (or receive an award of this stature).
 The responsibility that comes with this award cannot be underestimated.

 So, what happens after this?
 I hope to be consistent, both professionally and personally.
 This journey is a constant learning experience.
 And yes, I am still human.

 My journey started with the intention to consistently do the best that the circumstances would have allowed.
 Awards and accolades are truly, bonuses.
 What's important for me is that my work would make a difference to people's perception of the human condition.
 I don't set out deliberately to make a change but I need my audience to realise and connect with me that we can make a change, that we can empower ourselves in whatever circumstances we might be in.
-Perhaps being one of the handful Malay students in my secondary school at Anglo-Chinese School (when there was only one ACS - Barker Road) and subsequently being one of the 2 Malay enlistees (!!) for National Service at the 1st Commando Battalion naturally taught me to stand out among the crowd.
+Perhaps being one of the handful Malay students in my secondary school at Anglo-Chinese School (when there was only one ACS - Barker Road) and subsequently being one of the pioneering 2 Malay enlistees (!!) for National Service at the 1st Commando Battalion naturally taught me to stand out among the crowd.
 Perhaps growing up in working-class Boon Lay estate taught me to rise above that neighbourhood, to break the cycle and be the best.

 I have to admit there's still a murmur of discomfort among some local-born Baweans - too embarrassed to own up their roots socially.
 Perhaps for the reputation that the early Baweans might have brought when they arrived these shores.
 We are too aware of the lingering, not-too-positive impressions the other ethnic groups might still have on the Baweans.